michaelosbornegit/packed-font/README.md

 **KNOWN ISSUES:**

-1. Some of the icons are a little cut off, I should probably use the provided xoffsets args to fix that
+1. Some of the icons are a little cut off, I should probably use the provided xoffsets args to fix that or I noticed heights and widths in the json files outside the bounds of what I provided (I noticed values of 27px in the 24px generated files), worth investigating to see if rewriting the code to force it under the provided height/width would be best

 ## Drip Icons Unicode Reference Images
 <details>